threefoldtech/threefold_hub/readme.md

 - `max_validators` are set to 100

-The starport's `serve` subcommand doesn't work as the gentx format is changed.
+The ignite's `serve` subcommand doesn't work as the gentx format is changed.
 The above snippet creates a new user in the local test keyring, Initializes the genesis file with this account as a validator.
 The validator delegates its signing power to the Binance account with address `<BSC-delegator-address>`.
 This address will be used later in the gravity contract and the orchestrator setup.

 An example of the addresses are: